 The auditor tests controls when:

-• The risk assessment includes an expectation that controls are operating effectively — if the auditor's assessment of control risk assumes the controls work, that assumption must be validated.
+• The risk assessment includes an expectation that controls are operating effectively.
+If the auditor’s assessment of control risk assumes the controls work, that assumption must be validated.

-• Substantive procedures alone cannot provide sufficient appropriate evidence — in highly automated environments where transactions are initiated, processed, and recorded electronically with no paper trail, testing the controls embedded in the system may be the only feasible approach.
+• Substantive procedures alone cannot provide sufficient appropriate evidence.
+In highly automated environments where transactions are initiated, processed, and recorded electronically with no paper trail, testing the controls embedded in the system may be the only feasible approach.

 What testing involves

-Tests of controls evaluate operating effectiveness — not just design.
+Tests of controls evaluate operating effectiveness, not just design.
 A control that is well-designed but not consistently operated provides no assurance.
 Testing involves a combination of inquiry, observation, inspection, and re-performance.

 Using prior-year evidence

 ISA 330.13–14 addresses the use of audit evidence about operating effectiveness obtained in previous audits.
-If the auditor plans to rely on controls that were tested in a prior period, they must: obtain evidence about whether significant changes in those controls have occurred since the last test, and test the controls at least once every third audit.
+If the auditor plans to rely on controls that were tested in a prior period, they have to obtain evidence about whether significant changes in those controls have occurred since the last test, and test the controls at least once every third audit.

-For significant risks, the auditor must test controls in the current period — prior-year reliance is not permitted.
+For significant risks, the auditor must test controls in the current period.
+Prior-year reliance is not permitted.

-Substantive Procedures
+Substantive procedures

-ISA 330.18–22 governs substantive procedures — designed to detect material misstatements directly at the assertion level.
+ISA 330.18–22 governs substantive procedures, designed to detect material misstatements directly at the assertion level.

 The mandatory substantive testing requirement

-ISA 330.18 requires substantive procedures for every material class of transactions, account balance, and disclosure — regardless of the assessed risk.
-This reflects two realities: the auditor's risk assessment is inherently judgmental and may not capture all risks, and internal controls have inherent limitations.
+ISA 330.18 requires substantive procedures for every material class of transactions, account balance, and disclosure, regardless of the assessed risk.
+This reflects two realities.
+The auditor’s risk assessment is inherently judgmental and may not capture all risks, and internal controls have inherent limitations.

 Types of substantive procedures